 - OpenVPN, IPSec & IKEv2 Encryption

 IPVanish is a popular VPN provider with a focus on speed and anonymity.
-IPVanish boasts a zero-log policy, no bandwidth monitoring, and over 750 servers spread across 60 countries.
+IPVanish boasts a zero-log policy, no bandwidth monitoring, and over 1,300 servers in over 60 countries.

 SlickVPN is a security-focused service provider with masked, unmonitored traffic, multiple servers available around the world, and a sturdy zero-log policy.

 Competition has made the process of setting up a VPN extraordinarily simple.
 The software you download from your chosen network provider will take care of most of the configuration.
 All you have to do is log in and start using the internet like you always do, only now your personal information is encrypted and safe.